The Farndale Story

 House Stuteville

-The descendants of Robert de Stuteville who defined out family’s lives in the eleventh and then from the late twelfth century
+The descendants of Robert de Stuteville to whom our ancestors owed their allegiance in the eleventh and then from the late twelfth century

 6 – Game of Thrones